 It is essential to wait until your main crop is finished in the season before you try to harvest them.
 You could get away with pulling them out early, but your patience will be rewarded if you wait.

 Potatoes are usually harvested a few weeks after the first frost to ensure they’re at their best and biggest.
-The goal is to wait until the green vegetation above ground dies, then you wait about two weeks to harvest the potatoes.
+The goal is to wait until the green vegetation above ground dies, then wait about two weeks to harvest the potatoes.

 You can’t prevent much when it comes to rain, but often times simply avoiding any additional watering is enough.